 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

-Many flyers are feeling the same way, therapists say, as COVID-19 restrictions ease and planes fill up once more.
-It doesn't help, they say, that returning travelers are taking their seats at a time when unruly passengers are much in the news, sometimes due to conflict over mask wearing onboard (required by law).
+Many fliers are feeling the same way, therapists say, as COVID-19 continues to spread.
+It doesn't help, they add, that travelers are taking their seats at a time when unruly passengers are much in the news, sometimes due to conflict over mask wearing onboard (required by law).

 A return to the skies is especially fraught for those who were already afraid to fly.

-Because they are likely to have gone many months without flying due to the pandemic, “people who were fearful of flying before are finding their fears are more intense,” says Martin Seif, a psychologist specializing in anxiety disorders who practices in New York City and Greenwich, Connecticut.
-“They haven't done it in a while, and when you haven't done something in a while, your imagination takes over.”
+“People who were fearful of flying before [the pandemic] are finding their fears are more intense,” says Martin Seif, a psychologist specializing in anxiety disorders who practices in New York City and Greenwich, Connecticut.
+Some of them "haven't done it in a while," he adds, "and when you haven't done something in a while, your imagination takes over.”

 Seif and other therapists say they tell fearful flyers that every flight they take can make the next flight easier.
 “The single most important criteria for determining how comfortable we are doing something is how often we do it,” he notes.